Qiskit/qiskit-ibm-runtime/README.md

 ### Qiskit Runtime Service on IBM Cloud

-The runtime services is now part of the IBM Quantum Services on IBM Cloud.
+The runtime service is now part of the IBM Quantum Services on IBM Cloud.
 To use this service, you'll need to create an IBM Cloud account and a quantum service instance.
 [This guide](https://cloud.ibm.com/docs/quantum-computing?topic=quantum-computing-get-started)
 contains step-by-step instructions on setting this up, including directions to find your